-• NPS categories to be addressed: Agriculture, rangeland grazing management, hydrologic habitat modification, watershed management
+• NPS categories to be addressed: Agriculture, Irrigated Crop Production, Rangeland, Hydrologic Habitat Modification, and Watershed Management

 New Mexico Department of Agriculture (NMDA) administers regulations concerning distribution and use of agricultural pesticides in New Mexico.
 The director of the NMDA, or a designated staff member, represents NMDA as a constituent agency of the WQCC.
 NMDA staff analyze TMDL documents and provide input to agricultural producers on BMPs to aid the rehabilitation of impaired waters.